15+ Essential Metal Working Hand Tools For Every Workshop

 You’ll also want a file cleaner brush.
 Especially when working with softer materials, files can get gunked up pretty quickly.
 The file cleaner will help you keep your files in working shape for as long as you need to use them.

 This file set is pretty good.
-It contains a lot of different files in a nice case so you can keep them organized, and it also comes with brushes to help keep the tools clean.
-It also has smaller files for reaching hard-to-get parts of the metal, which can be useful especially for rounding out edges.
+It contains a lot of different files and comes with a nice bag so you can keep them organized.
+It also comes with brushes to help keep the tools clean.

 Dolly